amalrkrishna/amalrkrishna.github.io/_posts/2016-12-30-Predicting Email Opens using Random Forest.md

 <img src="https://s27.postimg.org/fghsa6axf/Pics_Art_12_31_12_14_24.jpg" width="100%">

-In conclusion, I found that this model can be improved by using XGBoost model.
+<p align="justify">In conclusion, I found that this model can be improved by using XGBoost model.
 Doing further feature extraction like splitting 'sent_time' into date, time etc plus crossvalidation on folds would give you better results.
-Nevertheless, a simple Random Forest is good way to start.
+Nevertheless, a simple Random Forest is good way to start.</p>